 Glass and Metal Gourds – Easy to Maintain

 Some glass gourds are wrapped in leather for thermal insulation so that you would not burn your hand when holding it.
-A glass or a metal gourd is a good choice for beginners!
+A glass or a metal gourd is a great choice for beginners!

 This stainless steel gourd is very practical because it is extremely durable, easy to clean, and features double-wall technology for thermal insulation.
-The set includes bombilla (available on Amazon):
+The set includes a bombilla and a cleaning brush.

 Here is an ergonomically designed glass gourd with a vent hole on the base to exhaust any excess hot air accumulated between the glass walls.
-Comes with a bombilla (available on Amazon):
+Comes with a bombilla.

 If you have a traditional calabash gourd you need to cure it first before using it for the first time.